-Information about alternative enforcement procedures (e.g., use of hearing officers, ombudsmen, and mediation of ethics complaints) which may be adopted locally can be found on REALTOR.org.
+Information about alternative enforcement procedures (e.g., use of hearing officers, ombudsmen, and mediation of ethics complaints) which may be adopted locally can be found on www.nar.realtor.

 Part Three and Part Nine: The Grievance Committee

 Sections 17 and 40, Authority.
 Specify how many members will serve on the committee and how the chairperson will be selected.